The rise of Canva, the $40 billion design juggernaut

 Though Perkins set out to fix all design software, she started more discretely: by developing a desktop browser site, built for tasks like creating Facebook banner ads and business cards.
 She had hoped to launch quickly, but in 2013, after almost a year of development, she discovered a pressing problem—her target customers had never even used design software.
 Canva had been testing a beta product with them, but “they were scared to touch buttons,” Perkins recalls.

 So she stalled Canva’s launch.
-“It was at a time when The Lean Startup was popular, and there was a push to just get something out,” recalls Rich Baker, founder of Blackbird Ventures, who led Canva’s seed round.
+“It was at a time when The Lean Startup was popular, and there was a push to just get something out,” recalls Rick Baker, founder of Blackbird Ventures, who led Canva’s seed round.
 (He met the couple in 2012 at MaiTai, Bill Tai’s Hawaiian gathering for kiteboarding investors and entrepreneurs; Perkins prepped for it by learning kiteboarding.)
 “There was a decent amount of pressure on Mel, but she was steadfast, and said, ‘No, I’m not releasing this product until I’m proud of it.'”

 She began creating challenges within the platform that asked the user to, say, change a circle to their favorite color, or drag a hat onto a monkey.
 These weren’t typical tutorials.
 They were fun, personal, and perhaps a bit silly.
 “We continuously refined the experience until we got it to a point that people could jump in, and within five minutes had designed something,” says Perkins.
 Once Canva hit that crucial mark, Perkins was ready to launch.
 Within two years, the company had a million users.